protontypes/open-sustainable-technology/README.md

 - [PlantCV](https://github.com/danforthcenter/plantcv) -  Plant phenotyping using computer vision.
 - [FATES](https://github.com/NGEET/fates) - is a cohort model of vegetation competition and co-existence, allowing a representation of the biosphere which accounts for the division of the land surface into successional stages.
 - [forestatrisk](https://github.com/ghislainv/forestatrisk) -  Python package to model and forecast the risk of deforestation.
+- [CRootBox](https://github.com/Plant-Root-Soil-Interactions-Modelling/CRootBox) - The focus of CRootBox is the simulation of different types of root architecture, and to provide a generic interface for coupling with arbitrary soil/environmental models, e.g., in order to determine the impact of specific root architectures on function

 ### Ice and Poles